JUS5680 – Internet Governance

 Course content

-A salient set of issues taken up in the course concern the respective roles played in Internet governance by, on the one hand, contractual (and other private law) mechanisms and, on the other hand, legislative and treaty-based mechanisms.
+The course addresses respective roles played in Internet governance by, on the one hand, contractual (and other private law) mechanisms and, on the other hand, various legislative instruments, especially those adopted by the EU.

-For students enrolled in Rettsvitenskap (jus) (master - 5 år): Have you considered a specialization as part of your degree?
-The course is part of the profile Personvern, sikkerhet og digital forvaltning.
+For students enrolled in Rettsvitenskap (jus) (master – 5 år): Have you considered a specialization as part of your degree?
+The course is part of the profiles Jus og teknologi and Marked, Innovasjon og konkurranse.

 Learning outcome

-You may register for this course if you have admission to a Master of Law-programme at UiO, the Faculty of Law's exchange-programme or have admission to Law-electives at masters-level.
-All applicants must fill the formal prerequisites.
+You may register for this course if you have admission to a Master’s programme at UiO or the faculty's exchange programme and meet the formal prerequisites.

 Formal prerequisite knowledge